Zesty and mouthwatering in salads, pesto, and cooking.

 Sylvetta is perennial, and its deep taproot makes it heat-resistant.

-It produces leaves and flowers all summer, and overwinters to zone 5.
-Sylvetta survives cold winters by going dormant--it loses its leaves like a deciduous tree.
+It produces leaves and flowers all summer.
+Sylvetta survives cold by going dormant--it loses its leaves like a deciduous tree.
 New growth will start very early in spring, before the soil is warm enough for seeds to sprout.